TheLartians/EasyIterator/README.md

 ## Installation and usage

-EasyIterator is a single-header library, so you can simply download and copy the header into your project, or use the Cmake scripe to install it gloablly.
+EasyIterator is a single-header library, so you can simply download and copy the header into your project, or use the Cmake script to install it gloablly.
 Using the [CPM](https://github.com/TheLartians/CPM) dependency manager, you can also include EasyIterator simply by adding the following to your projects' `CMakeLists.txt`.

 ```cmake